amoeba/training_jclark/README.md

 Bryce is now a collaborator and can edit, commit, and push changes to this repository.

 Jeanette can also make edits.
+More changes here